 Next, open the application

 pgAdmin 4.
 This should be located in the directory

 pgAdmin 4, on the left site of the window you should see the "Browser" panel.
 In this panel, there should be a tree including

 PostgreSQL 14.
 Under

 Login/Group Roles, and select

-Namefor this role should be the same as the name of your Operating System username - so, whatever user you would see at
+Namefor this role should be the same as the name of your username for your computer - so, whatever user you would see at